pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 ## Everything is a stream

 Everything is a stream.
 This includes what you are reading, listening, thinking, understanding, doing, etc. right now and in future.
 It is ongoing, untimely, endless and can get interrupted/terminated.
 Data, change in data, events, errors are streams too.
 These streams are flowing in any application that we need to observe and react to.

+> Copy below code in browser's devtools console and move your cursor over the page to see the logs as shown in following image

 ```ts
 document.addEventListener('mouseenter', function () {